rrthomas/nancy/README.md

 + *`$include(FILE)`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result.
-Note that the value of `$path` does not change during the expansion of an included file’s content.
+While the contents are being expanded, `README.nancy.md` has its basename replaced by `FILE`.
 If the result ends in a newline, it is removed.
 (This almost always does what you want, and makes `$include` behave better in various contexts.)
 + *`$paste(FILE)`* Look up the given source file like `$include`, and return its contents.
 + *`$run(PROGRAM,ARGUMENT…){INPUT}`* Run the given program with the given